Moe Baby Blues

 "Moe Baby Blues" is the twenty-second and final episode of the fourteenth season of the American television series The Simpsons.
 It originally aired on the Fox network in the United States on May 18, 2003.
-Moe, unhappy and suicidal, inadvertently saves Maggie's life.
-The two of them grow to love each other.
+In the episode, a suicidal Moe Szyslak miraculously saves Maggie Simpson's life and the two form a strong bond, giving him a renewed sense of purpose.

 Plot

 The whole town goes to the Springfield Botanical Gardens to see the blooming of a Sumatran Century Flower.
 Because the huge crowd is exactly one person over the maximum legal capacity, Chief Wiggum decides to eject the most bitter and unpopular person there from the ceremony: Moe.
 However, when the flower opens, it emits a horrible smell, sickening the townspeople and destroying the entire garden.
-When the townspeople start to drive away from the Botanical Gardens, the Simpsons become trapped in a traffic jam.
-Lisa tries to warn Homer that the traffic is moving, but he accelerates too hard and hits the brakes suddenly.
-The force sends Maggie flying through the sunroof after her cheaply made safety belt breaks.
-Moe, who is getting ready to leap to his death from a ledge, accidentally catches Maggie just as she is about to fall into the river below the bridge.
-Moe is then instantly declared a hero, much to his surprise, and he instantly bonds with Maggie.
+When the townspeople start to drive away from the Botanical Gardens, the Simpsons become trapped in a traffic jam over a bridge.
+Lisa tries to warn Homer that the traffic is moving, but he accelerates too hard and isn't able to stop before he collides with another car.
+No-one is injured in the crash, but the impact force sends Maggie flying through the sunroof after her cheaply-made safety belt breaks.
+Moe, who is getting ready to leap to his death from the side of the bridge, accidentally catches Maggie just as she is about to fall into the river below.
+Moe is then declared a hero by witnesses, much to his surprise, and he instantly bonds with Maggie.

-The Simpsons let Moe babysit Maggie all the time and Marge is happy that she has had plenty of time to get things done, but Homer feels left out of Maggie's life and worries because she is his last chance to be a good father after his complete failures with Lisa and Bart.
+The Simpsons allow Moe to babysit Maggie on a regular basis and Marge is happy that she has had plenty of time to get things done, but Homer feels left out of Maggie's life and worries because she is his last chance to be a good father after his complete failures with Lisa and Bart.
 Later, Moe tells Maggie the story of The Godfather.
 When he gets to the part where Don Corleone plays with his grandson, Moe demonstrates how the Don scares him by sticking a cut-up orange in his mouth, and Maggie enjoys it.
 When it comes to Maggie's birthday party, Moe annoys everyone with his behavior and his gift to Maggie: a toy-sized rendition of his bar, featuring "Classic Drunk Barney" and "Drunk Talking Homer".
 When Marge and Homer learn that Moe has installed his own baby-monitoring system in Maggie's room, they decide enough is enough and evict Moe from their house for good.